choderalab/ensembler/README.md

 MSMSeeder
 =========

-Generation of diverse structural ensembles from homology data, for the initialization of molecular dynamics simulation trajectories and construction of Markov state models.
+Generation of diverse structural ensembles from homology data, for the initialization of molecular dynamics simulations and subsequent construction of Markov state models.

 Authors
 -------